Is Bottega Veneta the New (old) Céline?

 Philo and Lee both designed for Céline, but their common fashion paths don’t end there.
 In fact, they started in the same place: Central Saint Martins, the London art school famous for turning out some of fashion’s most celebrated and innovative designers (viz.
 Alexander McQueen, John Galliano, Stella McCartney and Marc Jacobs to name a few).
 Philo’s 1996 graduation collection is said to have included “huge gold jewelry,” a thread that seems fairly easy to trace to the influential statement jewelry she would later design at Céline — though mysteriously record of those designs has gone missing.
 On the other hand, Daniel Lee’s designs for the 2011 CSM graduation show are available, and in them you can see shapes and ideas he brings to Bottega — the asymmetrically draped dresses, coats and sweaters for FW19 and Resort 20 may now be accented with chunky, woven details instead of knots (only right for the house known for all things intrecciato), but the throughline is there.

 Post-graduation they each cut their teeth assisting other designers.
 Philo followed her schoolmate Stella McCartney to Chloé before later taking over as the label’s Creative Director.
 Lee worked at Maison Margiela, Balenciaga and Donna Karan post-graduation.
-When Lee landed at Céline as Director of Ready-To-Wear Design during Phoebe’s tenure, they landed at the same place once again.
+When Lee landed at Céline as Director of Ready-To-Wear Design during Phoebe’s tenure, they were at the same place once again.

 Bottega Veneta Maxi Cabat, one of Daniel Lee’s first designs for the brand